 Image: Jaakko J. Salo

 Vaasa waterworks was established in 1915.
-In 1992 it was made a public utility company and in 2003 the name was changed to Vaasa Water.
+It became a public utility company in 1992 and the name was changed to Vaasa Water in 2003.
 The raw water in Vaasa is surface water from Kyrönjoki river.
 Vaasa Water delivers household water to parts of Mustasaari municipality and we receive sewage water for cleaning from Mustasaari and Maalahti.
-All in all we serve over 70 000 inhabitants.
+In total we serve over 70 000 inhabitants.

-- 5,41 milj. m³ of clean water was pumped into the network, an average of 14 832 m³/d.
-20 % of the cleaned water is unbilled extinguishing, leakage, maintenance & rinsing water.
+- 5,22 mil. m³ of clean water was pumped into the network, an average of 14 306 m³/d.
+15 % of the cleaned water was unbilled extinguishing, leakage, maintenance & rinsing water.

-- The combined leght of our water and sewer networks is 1 547 km.
+- The combined lenght of our water and sewer networks is 1 564 km.
 If joined together to form one long pipe, it would stretch all the way from Vaasa to Amsterdam!